andiprasetyooo923-commits/verus-mining-andiencoe/VERUSPHYTHON/README.md

 - Oink70
 - zikyu7 — Android / ARM development

-🔗 Original repository:
+**Original Repository**

 https://github.com/zikyu7/ccminer

-🙏 Special thanks to zikyu7 and all original developers and contributors.
+🙏 Special thanks to **zikyu7** and all original developers and contributors.

-This project only simplifies the usage and configuration process.
+This project only simplifies the installation, configuration, and usage process.

-All copyrights, credits, and licenses for third-party programs remain with their original authors and are subject to their respective licenses.
+All copyrights, credits, and licenses for third-party software remain with their respective authors and contributors.

 ---

-⚠️ DISCLAIMER
+## ⚠️ DISCLAIMER

 Please use this program in accordance with the licenses and terms of the source projects used.